“Health care is a basic human right.”

 Health care policy is one of the most politically and socially divisive issues of the day.
 On one end of the spectrum are people that believe health care is a commodity, available to all that can afford it.
 On the other end of the spectrum are people that consider health care a basic human right of all citizens regardless of their ability to pay.

 Before the Affordable Care Act (aka Obamacare) health care access was available to everyone who could afford it and the poor, elderly, and disabled covered by government programs.
-Anyone purchasing health insurance to make health care more affordable was at the mercy of private sector health insurers that could charge any amount of money for their product.
+Anyone purchasing private health insurance was at the mercy of private sector health insurers that could charge any amount of money for their product.
 Accessing health care without insurance was impossible, except for the financially well-off.
 Also, health insurers could decide not to offer health insurance to the very ill or anyone with any preexisting medical condition.
 Obamacare changed that by providing financial assistance to people that could not afford health insurance and requiring health insurers to cover everyone regardless of their health status or age.

 How we work out our ideological differences over health care is the current battle.
-Subscribe to the BenefitsAll Blog for my take on health insurance and health care policy and social commentary.
-Employee benefit and Human Resources professionals and HR educators
+Subscribe to the BenefitsAll Blog for my take on health policy.

 Get My Weekly Blog Posts